foundry-vtt-community/wiki.js/setup/hosting/netbird-mesh.md

 ## Things that go wrong

-**Someone can't connect at all.** Check <https://app.netbird.io/peers>.
+**Someone can't connect at all.** Check the **Peers** page in the dashboard.
 If their device shows offline, the NetBird client isn't running on their end — tell them to start it.

 **They show as connected but can't reach Foundry.** The host's firewall is blocking port 30000 from the NetBird interface.
 On Linux check `ufw`, `firewalld`, or `iptables` — the NetBird interface is `wt0`.
 On Windows check Windows Defender Firewall.